 Employer pension plans are frequently regarded as the cornerstone of our employer benefit system.
-Consequently, any assessment of the effectiveness of tax incentives in encouraging employer benefits must consider the success of pension plans in meeting future retirement income needs.
+Consequently, any assessment of the effectiveness of employer benefits must consider the success of pension plans in meeting future retirement income needs.
 The nation appears to be approaching a crossroads in pension policy.
-While tax incentives for the development of a fair employer pension system have been a consistent pulbic policy landmark, the recent deficit crisis suddenly has placed pensions on the firing line.
-Some researchers even predicted a diminution of policy support for retirement before the current balconing deficit.
+While tax incentives for the development of a fair employer pension system have been a consistent public policy landmark, the current budget deficit has placed pensions on the firing line.
+Even before our balooning deficit, some were predicting a diminution of policy support for retirement.
 In 1980 William Graebner stated in A History of Retirement,

-A century after retirement became an important instrument of social and economic policy, we are preparing for its disappearance, again in a context established by the needs of capital and with the acquiescence of most Americans. expected too much from retirement.
-We believed retirement would rejuvenate and stabilize the teaching profession, the churches, and the factories; spare us the distress of an aging bureaucracy; allow the payment of lower salaries; distribute work in declining industries and in an economy that, in many, sometimes lengthy periods over the last century, has failed to employ all who wanted to work.
-In our current difficulties, we assume that by reversing the process dismantling the edifice of retirement, reinvigorate an economy that has lost its fine competitive edge.
-This is the mirror-image of the historic assumption that retirement is a powerful and inexpensive instrument of social reconstruction.
+A century after retirement became an important instrument of social and economic policy, we are preparing for its disappearance, again in a context established by the needs of captial and with the acquiescence of most Americans. expected too much from retirement.
+We believed retirement would rejuvenate and stabilize the teaching profession, the churches, and the factories; spare us the distress of an aging bureaucracy; allow the payment of lower salaries; distribute work in declining industries and in an economy that, in many, sometimes lengthy periods over the last centruy, has failed to employ all who wanted to work.
+In our current difficulties, we assume that by reversing the process and dismantling the edifice of retiremnt, we can reinvigorate an economy that has lost its fine compentive edge. the mirror-image of the historic assumption that retirement powerful and inexpensive instrument of social reconstruction.
 A new myth replaces the old."

-Public policy must not be conducted by the perpetration of myths.
-Today's information technology enables researchers and legislators to carefully consider the facts before proposing legislative changes.
-Senator Packwood's statment that the purpose of the Subcommittee on Taxation and Debt Management hearings is "to develop a full, fair hearing record on current fringe benefit topics" reflects the desire of Congress to rely on facts rather than myths.

-Work-in-progress at the Employee Benefit Research Institute Institute (EBRI) can provide insights into some of the issues of interest to the Subcommittee in their investigation of the effect of tax policy on employer benefits.
-This testimony presents new findings on the fairness and efficiency of the pension system using data from an EBRI-sponsored survey on pension coverage and entitlement, funded in conjunction with the Department of Health and Human services.
+With today's information technology we need not conduct public policy through the perpetration of myths.
+Instead, researchers and legislators can consider facts carefully before proposing legislative changes.
+The hearings scheduled by the House Commmitte on Ways and Means on the Distribution and Economics of Employer Provided Fringe Benefits happily reflect the Committee's desire to gather information to better inform Congress and the public.
+Work-in-progress at the Employee Benefit Research Institute Institute (EBRI) provides insights into some of the issues of interest to the subcommittees' on the distribution of employer provided benefits.
+This testimony presents new findings on the fairness and efficiency of the pension system using data from an EBRI-sponsored survey on pension coverage and entitlement, funded in conjunction with the Department of Health and Human Services (HHS).